Julius6262/Python-programming-Advanced-and-Intro/README.md

 # Python-programming-Advanced-and-Intro
-One repository with both the simpler exercises from the intro course and the advanced course
+One repository with both the simpler exercises from the intro course and the exercises from the advanced course